Once you have cloned the repo, the

-To include an image in a markdown file, you can now use nice local references, ie:
+To include an image in a markdown file, you can use nice local references, like so:

-Note that it may be necessary to change the folder depending on your file structure, ie if you needed to go up two directories, it could be:
+Note that it may be necessary to change the folder depending on your file structure.
+For example, if you needed to go up two directories, this could be:

 Notice the extra